cmusatyalab/gabriel/README.md

       load balance individual requests (such as a simple round robin).
 This is the best option for engines that do not store any state information.
-Note that if the amount of state needed for each client is small, the client and engine can pass it back and forth to each other in the `extras` field of `InputFrame` and `ResultWrapper` messages.
+Note that if the amount of state needed for each client is small, the client and engine can pass state back and forth to each other in the `extras` field of `InputFrame` and `ResultWrapper` messages.
 This would allow the client's frames to be processed by any instance of a given engine.
       However, your client code needs to ignore results based on frames that the client sent before it received the latest state update.
-   2. Each client is assigned to a specific instance of the engine.
-No other instances of the engine will get frames from this client.
+   2. Each client is assigned to a specific instance of an engine.
+No other instances of this engine will get frames from this client.
 This setting will be used for engines that store state information for each client.
 3. Gabriel does not expose any client identification information to cognitive engines.
-Clients can include this information in the `extras` field of `FromClient` messages.
+Clients can include this information in the `extras` field of `InputFrame` messages.
 However, this should be added as a part of Gabriel itself at some point.
    1. Should this identity persist when the client disconnects and reconnects?
    2. If support for multiple instances of the same engine is added, should this